asathiya007/poetron/README.md

 # Poetron

-Poetron is an AI system that uses a custom generative pretrained transformer (GPT) language model for writing short poems.
+Poetron is an AI system that uses a custom generative pretrained transformer (GPT) language model to write short poems.

 See the `poetron.ipynb` notebook for a demo.